sparoodata/mongolens_new/README.md

 - `drop-user`: Remove a database user
 - `rename-collection`: When the target collection exists and will be dropped

-This protection mechanism prevents accidental data loss from typos, unintended commands, or other mistakes.
-It's a safety net that ensures you're fully aware of the consequences before proceeding with potentially harmful actions.
+This protection mechanism prevents accidental data loss from typos and unintended commands.
+It's a safety net ensuring you're aware of the consequences before proceeding with potentially harmful actions.

 #### Bypassing Confirmation for Destructive Operations